ecoologic/chessOO/README.md

-# Chess0 - An Object-Oriented model of the Chess rules in Ruby
+# ChessOO - An Object-Oriented model of the Chess rules in Ruby

 Written for readability.

 Currently is doing all the basic moves, but no fancy ones like casteling.

-I will never finish this, I'm just interested in some of the challenges related to modelling the rules of the game.
+I don't plan on finishing it, I'm just interested in some of the challenges related to modelling the rules of the game.
 While this is a pretty unlikely domain to model at work, it's a good expression of my current (2019) modelling skills using Object Oriented languages.

-There is no frontend, the specs are the only consumers.
+There is no frontend, the specs are the only consumers, and it's been developed TDD.
 Take a peek starting at `spec/game_spec.rb:40` and follow the code along.

 Feel free to contact me for design questions or lessons.